majguo/open-liberty-demo/README.md

     │       │   └── web.xml                         # Deployment descriptor for a Servlet-based Java web application
     │       └── index.xhtml                         # Home page of JSF client
     └── test
-        └── java                                    # placeholder for tests
+        └── java                                    # Placeholder for tests
 ```

 Follow the steps below to package and deploy the application to your desired Java EE Application Server